Tuesday, 20 December 2011

 SRI MANJUNATHA SWAMY TEMPLE AT DHARMASTHALA

 Legends foretell that the four guardian angels of Lord Dharma disguised themselves as human beings and visited the chieftain’s house.
 They were searching for a place where Dharma could be preached and it could be propagated and continued.
 The Pergade family received them with due respect as is shown to visitors.
 The Dharma Daivas were very pleased with the hospitality shown by Birmanna Pergade and appeared in his dreams that night.
-The guardian angels informed the chieftain the purpose of their visit and requested the Pergade couple to vacate their house and follow the path of Dharma and also worship the Daivas.
+The guardian angels informed the chieftain of the purpose of their visit and requested the Pergade couple to vacate their house and follow the path of Dharma and also worship the Daivas.
 The Pergade couple vacated the house at Nelliadi Beedu and built another house for themselves.
-Till date, the worship of the Dharma Daivas continues in this house.
+To date, the worship of the Dharma Daivas continues in this house.

 Again the Dharma Daivas appeared in the dreams of the chieftain and instructed him to build separate shrines for the four Daivas.
 You will find that the Dharmasthala Manjunatha Temple has four separate shrines dedicated to the four Dharma Daivas.
 Pergade was also directed to choose two persons of noble descent who would act as the oracles of the Dharma Daivas.
 Pergade chose four worthy persons who would assist him in performing his duties as an Executive Head of the four shrines.

 The Daivas promised that the Pergade family would get abundant resources in the form of charity and fame through the Kshetra.
 Brahman priests were invited to perform the rituals after Pergade constructed these shrines.
-The priests requested Pergade to also build a Shivalinga besides the Daivas.
+The priests requested Pergade to also build a Shivalinga beside the Daivas.
 Annappa Swamy, the servant of the Daivas, was subsequently sent to Kadri, near Mangalore, to procure a Shiva Lingam.
 Shortly afterwards the Dharmasthala Manjunatha Temple was erected around Shiva Linga.

-( Temple entrance is like a palace, no Rajagopuram like in Tamil Nadu )
+(The temple entrance is like a palace, no Rajagopuram like in Tamil Nadu )

 --- OM SHIVAYA NAMA ---